CliMA/Oceananigans.jl/docs/src/simulation_tips.md

 ERROR: scalar getindex is disallowed
 ```

-Here Julia is telling us that using scalar `getindex` is not `allowed`.
-So another way to go
+Here `CUDA.jl` throws an error because scalar `getindex` is not `allowed`.
+Another way
-around this limitation is to simply allow scalar operations:
+around this limitation is to allow scalar operations:

 ```julia
 julia> using CUDA; CUDA.allowscalar(true)